-Fall 2004, Elbin founded the Dutch production company, The N.L.
+Fall 2004, Elbin had founded the Dutch production company, The N.L.
 Picture Company B.V. in Rotterdam, Holland.
 Created to develop and produce international film and TV co-productions as an EU partner, The N.L.
-Picture Company B.V.
-"XTC", a US/Netherlands co-production, which was selected for the Holland Film Meeting sidebar of the Netherlands Film Festival, Utrecht, is the first film in development.
-"The Kitchen", a television comedy series, was developed for WDR in conjunction with Colonia Media.
+Picture Company B.V. went on to produce"XTC", a US/Netherlands co-production, and "The Kitchen", a television comedy series, which was developed for WDR and Colonia Media.

-She is a member of the DGA as Director and UPM, serves as a member of the Directors East Coast Council and works on sundry committees, including the Special Projects and Disciplinary Committees.
+She is a member of the DGA as Director and UPM, and for 10 years served as a member of the Directors East Coast Council and still works on sundry committees, including the Special Projects and Disciplinary Committees.
 She is the initiator of the Global Cinema Initiative.
 She is also one of the first members of the Dean's Council of New York University and is the founder of the Dramatic and Comedy Writing Awards for NYU Graduate and Undergraduate students.